Grup de Recerca en Educació, Interacció i Plurilingüisme

 Areas of research

-Over the years the group has focused its research work in the following areas: plurilingual and multimodal interactive practices; interaction, mediation and language learning; school reception of students of immigrant origin; linguistic socialization and construction of identities; pluralistic approaches to language learning; integrated approaches to language teaching; task-based and project based language teaching; telecollaboration and the use of technologies in the teaching and learning of languages.
+Over the years the group has focused its research work on the following areas: plurilingual and multimodal interactive practices; interaction, mediation and language learning; school reception of students of immigrant origin; linguistic socialisation and construction of identities; pluralistic approaches to language learning; integrated approaches to language teaching; task-based and project-based language teaching; telecollaboration and the use of technologies in the teaching and learning of languages.

-Theoretical and methodological frameworks: Ethnography of communication; interactional sociolinguistics, conversation analysis; ethnomethodology; categorization theory; discursive analysis
+Theoretical and methodological frameworks: ethnography of communication; interactional sociolinguistics, conversation analysis; ethnomethodology; categorisation theory; discourse analysis.

 Our history

-Since 2005, GREIP has been granted the recognition of Consolidated Research Group by the Agència de Gestió d’Ajuts Universitaris i de Recerca AGAUR from the Generalitat de Catalunya:
+Since 2005, GREIP has been granted the recognition of Consolidated Research Group by AGAUR (the Agency for Management of University and Research Grants of the Government of Catalonia):

 Budget: 36.800€